dstesser/dstesser.github.io/_pages/forests.md

 Detailed information on vegetation structure is a fundamental indicator of functions, including carbon storage.
 Community biodiversity is dependent on local-scale vegetation structure, which can be complex in tropical and temperate forest ecosystems.

-Lidar technologies adapted from precision survey applications, are able create detailed maps of the three-dimensional structure and form of natural environments at a level of detail not previously available.
+Lidar technologies adapted from precision survey applications, are able create detailed maps of the three-dimensional structure of natural environments at a level of detail not previously available.
 These observations will bring about major advances in the understanding of tree dominated ecosystems and new ways to quantify biodiversity.

 <div style="text-align:center;">
     <figure style="display:inline-block;">